 Roll in sugar before baking

-Not only does rolling the lemon cookies in granulated sugar BEFORE baking lead to sparkly pretty cookies, but it actually has a scientific purpose.
+Not only does rolling the cookies in granulated sugar BEFORE baking lead to sparkly pretty cookies, but it actually has a scientific purpose.

 Essentially, adding granulated sugar to the outside of the dough dries out the outer layer of dough before the interior of the dough can set.
 That means, when the cookies bake, they will rise and "crack" in spots from pulling apart that outer layer of dried dough.
 Ultimately, this leads to that desirable crinkly cookie texture we are going for here!

-Last trick- bang on the counter
+The last trick- bang on the counter

-P.S- if you want your cookies to spread more and have more wrinkles, remove the tray of cookies from the oven every 2-3 minutes and gently bang on the counter before adding back to the oven.
+P.S- if you want your cookies to spread more and have more wrinkles, remove the tray of cookies from the oven every 2-3 minutes and gently bang on the counter before adding them back to the oven.
 It gives these cookies tons of wrinkles and leads to a chewier texture, though it may take slightly longer to cook the cookies because you are constantly removing them from the heat.

 Substitutions & FAQ: